-- Princess Diana’s ring comprised of 14 solitaire diamonds and a 12-carat sapphire and is worn today by Kate Middleton, Prince William’s wife.
+- Princess Diana’s ring is made of 14 solitaire diamonds and a 12-carat sapphire, and is worn today by Kate Middleton, Prince William’s wife.

 - At her funeral, Elton John recorder a new version of the song Candle in the Wind for Diana.
 It was originally a song for the actress Marilyn Monroe.

-- She was an eight-time cover of the Time magazine and more than 50 covers of the People’s magazine featured her.
+- She was an eight-time cover of “Time” magazine and more than 50 covers of the People’s magazine featured her.

 Princess Diana Worksheets